BerkZerker/Project-MORPH/examples/README.md

 ### 5. GPU Training (`gpu_training_example.py`)

-An example demonstrating how to use GPU acceleration for training MORPH models:
+An example demonstrating how to use GPU acceleration for training models:

 - Automatic GPU detection and configuration
 - Multi-GPU training with different parallelization strategies